 Your SR22 insurance policy must be through an insurance company that is licensed to do business in Oregon.
 This insurance company will file an Oregon SR22 certificate with the DMV.
 The DMV will not issue you a permit until they receive this certificate.

 You will be required to carry SR22 insurance for 3 years, so you will want to find a price you can live with.
-You can compare competitive SR22 rates by entering your zip code here:
+You can compare competitive SR22 rates by entering your information by click the button below: